Social conservatism: Islamic world

-Most Muslim countries are somewhat more socially conservative (such as Tajikistan and Malaysia) than neighbouring countries that are not Muslim.
-However, due to their interpretation of Islamic law also known as Shariah, they have some differences from social conservatism as understood in the nations of West Europe, North America and Oceania.
+Due to their interpretation of Islamic law also known as Shariah, they have some differences from social conservatism as understood in the nations of West Europe, North America and Oceania.

 Arab world

-The Arab world has recently been more conservative in social and moral issues due to the Arab spring.
+The Arab world has recently been more conservative in social and moral issues owing to the Arab spring.
+An example of a socially conservative party is the Justice and Development Party of Morocco.

+Pakistan

+Muttahida Majlis-e-Amal is an alliance of socially conservative and Islamist political parties in Pakistan.

 India

 Hindu social conservatism

-Hindu social conservatism in India in the twenty first century has developed into an influential movement.
-Represented in the political arena by the right-leaning Bharatiya Janata Party.
-Hindu social conservatism, also known as the Hindutva movement, is spearheaded by the voluntary non-governmental organisation Rashtriya Swayamsevak Sangh.
-The core philosophy of this ideology is nativism and sees Hinduism as a national identity rather than a religious one.
-Due to an inclination towards nativism, much of its platform is based on the belief that Islamic and Christian denominations in India are the result of occupations, and therefore these groups should be uprooted from the Indian subcontinent by converting their members back to Hinduism.
+Hindu social conservatism in India in the twenty first century has developed into an influential movement, represented in the political arena by the right-wing Bharatiya Janata Party.
+Hindu social conservatism, also known as the Hindutva movement, is spearheaded by the voluntary non-governmental organization Rashtriya Swayamsevak Sangh.
+The core philosophy of this ideology is nativism, and it sees Hinduism as a national identity, rather than a religious one.
+Due to an inclination towards nativism, much of its platform is based on the belief that Islamic and Christian denominations in India are the result of occupations, and, therefore, these groups should be uprooted from the Indian subcontinent by converting their members back to Hinduism.

-In terms of political positions, Hindu social conservatives in India seek to institutionalise a Uniform Civil Code (which is also a directive under Article 44 of the Constitution of India) for members of all religions, over the current scheme of different personal laws for different religions.
-For instance, polygamy is legal for Muslims in India but not Hindus.
+In terms of political positions, Hindu social conservatives in India seek to institutionalize a Uniform Civil Code (which is also a directive under Article 44 of the Constitution of India) for members of all religions, over the current scheme of different personal laws for different religions.
+For instance, polygamy is legal for Muslims in India, but not Hindus.